Treatment of venous ulcers: everything besides compression

-If you have read the other chapters on venous ulcers earlier you will have understood by now that compression treatment is essential to getting venous ulcers to heal.
-The first thing we should think when we see a venous ulcer is : "what kind of compression device should we use here and how will I convince the patient to use this every day"?
-Compression is so important that we have dedicated a chapter only for that topic.
+If you have read the other chapters on venous ulcers earlier, you will have understood by now that compression treatment is essential to getting venous ulcers to heal.
+When we see a venous ulcer, we should first think: "what kind of compression device should we use here, and how will I convince the patient to use this every day"?
+Compression is so crucial that we have dedicated a chapter only to that topic.

 Cleaning and debriding the ulcer

-It is very usual that venous ulcers need to be "cleaned up" when the patient comes to us for the first time.
-There is very often a mixture of fibrin, yellow necrosis and sometimes even black necrosis which needs to be debrided.
+Usually, venous ulcers need to be "cleaned up" when the patient comes to us for the first time.
+There is often a mixture of fibrin, yellow necrosis, and sometimes even black necrosis, which must be debrided.
 We have written a chapter about debridement - you will find that under " practical skills" of the menu so that we only write a summary of the key points here.

-Debridement of venous ulcers is not a sterile procedure - i.e. you dont need sterile gloves but you will need regular gloves.
-A facemask is also recommended as bacteria laden particles come from our mouth in the form of small droplets as we speak during the procedure.
+Debridement of venous ulcers is not a sterile procedure - i.e., you don't need sterile gloves, but you will need regular gloves.
+A facemask is also recommended as bacteria-laden particles come from our mouth in the form of tiny droplets as we speak during the procedure.
 We do not want to introduce new bacteria to the wound!

 A single-use curette is an excellent tool for debriding.
-These are very sharp and because you use a new one each time you will never have a dull tool.
+These are very sharp, and you will never have a dull tool because you use a new one each time.
 However, they are costly.
-It is a lot cheaper to use single-use scalpel blades for debridement but these require a little more skill to use.
-Tweezers with small teeth in the end are very useful for holding tissue while cutting.
-Sometimes small sharp scissors are also useful in debridement.
+It is much cheaper to use single-use scalpel blades for debridement, but these require a little more skill.
+Tweezers with small teeth at their end are very useful for holding tissue while cutting.
+Sometimes small sharp scissors are also helpful in debridement.

 Most patients with venous ulcers will find debridement to be a painful procedure.
-We usually cover the wound in anesthesizing cream or gel ( i.e. emla cream, lidocaine gel) for about 20-30 minutes prior to debriding.
-This will usually not numb the entire wound - remeber that these products only numb the outer layers of the wound - but it usually reduces the pain levels so that the patient tolerates the procedure well.
-There is some ongoing discussion about the effect of these products in open wounds - can they have a negative impact in wounds.
-To date there is no scientific evidence that using numbing creams or gels in chronic wounds will have harmful effects.
-However, when using these products be aware that you are using the "off-label"- that is the producers themselves usually do not recommend using these in open wounds
+We usually cover the wound in anesthetizing cream or gel ( i.e., Emla cream, lidocaine gel) for about 20-30 minutes before debriding.
+This will usually not numb the entire wound - remember that these products only numb the outer layers of the wound - but it usually reduces the pain levels so that the patient tolerates the procedure well.
+There is some ongoing discussion about the effect of these products on open wounds - can they have a negative impact on wounds?
+There is no scientific evidence that using numbing creams or gels in chronic wounds will have harmful effects.
+However, when using these products, be aware that you are using them "off-label"- that is, the producers usually do not recommend using them in open wounds.

-If you do not have anethesizing cream or gel available be aware that administering the patient for example paracetamol with codeine about 45 minutes before the procedure may also be helpful.
+If you do not have anesthetizing cream or gel available, be aware that administering the patient, for example, paracetamol with codeine about 45 minutes before the procedure may also be helpful.

-If the patient finds the procedure painful although you may have used numbing cream and/or given an oral pain killer you should do a serial debridement - that is only remove a little at each session to make the proocedure as pleasant as possible for the patient.
+Suppose the patient finds the procedure painful, although you have used numbing cream and given an oral pain killer.
+In that case, you should do a serial debridement - only debride a little at each session to make the procedure as pleasant as possible for the patient.

 How much should you debride?
-As a rule of thumb - all tissue which is clearly not viable should be removed.
-This requires some experience and we highly recommend that you learn this from someone who is used to debriding wounds.
-However, hos much we remove is usually dictated by the pain the patient has during debridement. if the patient has litle or no pain we can try to debride the wound in one session.
+As a rule of thumb, all not viable tissue should be removed.
+This requires some experience, and we highly recommend that you learn this from someone used to debriding wounds.
+However, how much we remove is usually dictated by the patient's pain during debridement.
+If the patient has little or no discomfort, we can try to debride the wound in one session.

-Usually we rinse the wound prior to debriding it and afterwards.
+Usually, we rinse the wound before debriding it and afterward.
 As a rule of thumb: Most venous ulcers do not need an antimicrobial rinsing solution.
 Clean water is enough.
-Since the purity of tap water cannot be guaranteed in many parts of Africa you should use 0,9% saline solution if this is available to you.
-If saline solution is not readily available where you work you can easily make this yourself - we have written a chapter on this.
+Since the purity of tap water cannot be guaranteed in many parts of Africa, you should use a 0,9% saline solution if this is available to you.
+If saline solution is not readily available where you work, you can easily make this yourself - we have written a chapter on this.

 When should we use an antimicrobial rinsing solution?
-Here a lot of woundcare practitioners have misunderstood when an antimicrobial rinsing solution is indicated and have a a overrated belief in what it actually does.
-You must be aware that if you rinse the wound with something antiseptic then you will reduce the amount of bacteria - yes, but only for a short period of time - within a few hours most of these bacteria will be back.
-If the wound is not smelly or looks infected you may even be causing harm to the wound by using antimicrobial rinsing solutions.
-By reducing the number of "kind" pathogenic bacteria you may be making space for more aggressive pathogenic bacteria.
+Many wound care practitioners have misunderstood when an antimicrobial rinsing solution is indicated and have an overrated belief in what it actually does.
+You must be aware that if you rinse the wound with something antiseptic, you will reduce the number of bacteria - yes, but only for a short period - within a few hours, most of these bacteria will be back.
+If the wound is not smelly or looks infected, you may even be causing harm to the wound by using antimicrobial rinsing solutions.
+By reducing the number of "kind" pathogenic bacteria, you may be making space for more aggressive pathogenic bacteria.
 Using such solutions may actually lead to infection.
-However, if there are signs of infection or the wound is smelly reducing the number of bacteria - even only transiently - may be useful.
+However, if there are signs of infection or the wound is smelly, reducing the number of bacteria - even only transiently - may be useful.

 Figure 1 Debridement is very often a necessary part of treating venous ulcers.
-Most patients will have some form of discomfort under debridement and many woundcare practitioners use numbing creams/gels in the woundbed prior to debriding.
+Most patients will have some form of discomfort under debridement, and many wound care practitioners use numbing creams/gels in the wound bed before debriding.

-Since venous ulcers usually are quite superfiscial there is little danger of damaging underlying structures when debriding.
-Sometimes you may encounter bleeding from a vein branch which lies in the wound bed.
+Since venous ulcers are usually superficial, there is little danger of damaging underlying structures when debriding.
+Sometimes you may encounter bleeding from a vein branch in the wound bed.
 This can sometimes be quite troublesome unless you use a few simple tricks.
-If you encounter a bleeding vein remain calm and apply a cotton swab against the bleeding site while at the same time elevating the leg above heart level - the patient should be lying down for this.
+If you encounter a bleeding vein, remain calm and apply a cotton swab against the bleeding site while at the same time elevating the leg above heart level - the patient should be lying down for this.
 Keep the pressure on the cotton swab for an entire three minutes.
 Do not be impatient!
-Do not take a peek underneath the cotton swab before the three minutes have passed utherwise you will have to start over again.
-If the bledding has not stopped after htree minutes apply pressure for another three minutes - by then the bleeding usually has stopped.
+Do not take a peek underneath the cotton swab before the three minutes have passed; otherwise, you will have to start over again.
+If the bleeding has not stopped after three minutes, apply pressure for another three minutes - by then, the bleeding usually has stopped.
 Very rarely have we needed to place a suture to ligate the vein.

-In som case the ulcer may be deeper and tendon or bone may be seen in the bottom of the wound bed.
+In some cases, the ulcer may be deeper, and tendon or bone may be seen in the bottom of the wound bed.
 Visible tendon or bone are game-changers!
 They mean trouble.
-Unless you are a woundcare expert you should refer this type of patient to a higher level.
-Luckily this is rarely the case with venous ulcers and if a venous ulcer is so deep it usually is more than just a venous ulcer!
+Unless you are a wound care expert, you should refer this type of patient to a higher level.
+Luckily this is rarely the case with venous ulcers, and if a venous ulcer is so deep, it usually is more than just a venous ulcer!

-Figure 2 In countries where the purity of the tap water is guaranteed this can be used for rinsing most venous ulcers.
-In many areas of Africa this is not the case and here you may have access to regular commercially produced 0,9% saline solution or make it yourself.
-You can also use boiled water ( not hot obviously!).
-In only selected cases will you really need an antimicrobial agent to rinse these type of wounds.
-Polyhexanid solutions like Prontosan®, super oxidized water like Veriforte™, Microdacyn 60® or vinegar based solutions like Optima ph4 are useful products where you suspect there to be a high level of bacterial burden in the wound.
+Figure 2 In countries where the purity of tap water is guaranteed, this can be used for rinsing most venous ulcers.
+This is not the case in many areas of Africa, and here you may have access to regular commercially produced 0,9% saline solution or make it yourself.
+You can also use boiled water ( not hot, obviously!).
+In only selected cases will you need an antimicrobial agent to rinse these types of wounds.
+Polyhexanid solutions like Prontosan®, super oxidized water like Veriforte™, Microdacyn 60®, or vinegar-based solutions like Optima ph4 are useful products where you suspect a high level of bacterial burden in the wound.